jacksjud/CS340-Project/README.md

 ### Running the Application

 1. **Start the server**:
-    - Run Npm and start the server
+    - Run Npm and start the server in Developer Version.
     ```sh
     npm run dev
     ```
-    - Or run Forever to start/stop the server
+    - Or run Forever to start/stop the server for Production Version.
     ```sh
     forever start server.js
     forever stop server.js